AI & Data Quality · Production ML · Annotation QA

 • Version-controlled labeling policy documentation with formal change management

-• Periodic reviewer calibration sessions to maintain consistent interpretation
+• Periodic reviewer calibration sessions to maintain consistent interpretation standards

 • Statistical inter-annotator agreement (IAA) tracking across all labeling batches

-• Structured escalation and arbitration workflows for edge cases
+• Structured escalation and arbitration workflows for edge cases and disputed labels

 • Continuous drift monitoring comparing historical and current label distributions